robot-gang/maze-runner/index.md

 # What are we even doing?

 The original goal of our project was to do some cool pacman thing that involved multiple robots interacting with each other in a three-dimensional maze.
-The "Pacman" Turtlebot would use feedback from an external camera to explore the maze, while the "ghost" Turtlebots would use SLAM to navigate the level and search for "Pacman".
+The "Pac-Man" Turtlebot would use feedback from an external camera to explore the maze, while the "ghost" Turtlebots would use SLAM to navigate the level and search for "Pac-Man".

 <center><img src="assets/introduction/pacman_goals.jpg" width="75%"></center>
 *<center><sub><sup>this is how it looked in my head i swear (<a href="https://www.createunsw.com.au/projects/pi-robotic-pacman/">source</a>)</sup></sub></center>*